apathor/cz/README.md

   -s : simulate : Print the string formatted by TEMPLATE using fields from the line.

  General options:
-  -d DELIMITER  : Set delimiter to split selected line.
+  -d DELIMITER  : Set field splitting characters for selected line.
   -e TEMPLATE   : Set command template.
 This option implies mode '-r'.
   -f FIELDS     : Set field template.
 This option implies mode '-q'.
   -g            : Buffer stdin and pass it to command set with '-e'.
   -i IN-FILE    : Set file from which to read selections instead of stdin.
+  -o            : Only print input lines instead of selecting a line.
   -x            : Use a graphical line selection tool.
   -y            : Use a text terminal line selection tool.
   -z TOOL       : Use the given line selection tool.